TechRepo-Snehal/Vibe-Coding-Predictive-Maintenance-App/README.md

 💡 Pro tip: If you miss anything, GitHub Copilot will automatically suggest what to install and even generate installation commands for you!

 🧪 How to Run the App
-- → Open VS Code
+- Open VS Code
-- → Create a new folder
+- Create a new folder
-- → Place the dataset file (ai4i2020.CSV file) placed in the repo
+- Place the dataset file (ai4i2020.CSV file) into the folder
-- → Create a new Python file and copy contents from predictive_maintenance.py
+- Create a new Python file and copy contents from predictive_maintenance.py
-- → Accept suggestions from Copilot to install missing packages or fix errors
+- Accept suggestions from Copilot to install missing packages or fix errors
-- → Run the file — you'll see model training, accuracy metrics, and predictions
+- Run the file — you'll see model training, accuracy metrics, and predictions

 Try tweaking the code to: